KRFOSS/kali-docs/arm/efikamx/index.md

 In our example, we assume the storage device is located at `/dev/sdb`.
 Do _not_ simply copy these value, **change this to the correct drive path**.

 {{% notice info %}}
-**Alert!** This process will wipe out your microSD card.
+This process will wipe out your full-size SD or eMMC.
 If you choose the wrong storage device, you may wipe out your computers hard disk.
 {{% /notice %}}

 ```console